jupyterlab/frontends-team-compass/docs/team/becoming-member.md

 ### Joining the team

-Any JupyterLab Council member can ask to be part of the release team using the weekly call or the chat.
+Any JupyterLab Council member can ask to be part of the release team using the weekly call, chat, or official council email list.

 ### Release team responsibilities